C3B2W23/TactilityApps/Apps/Meshola/docs/PROJECT_OVERVIEW.md

 **Discovery:** Tactility OS has a Service system separate from Apps.
 Services run in the background and persist across app switches.
 This is critical for a messenger app - without it, radio stops when user switches apps.

-**Impact:** MeshService must be rewritten as a Tactility Service (not part of the app).
+**Impact:** MesholaMsgService must be rewritten as a Tactility Service (not part of the app).
 This enables:
 - Background message reception
 - Shared service between Meshola Messenger and Meshola Maps
 - Proper mesh network participation